Title search: ✖

 Image credit: PublicDomainPictures

 You might have a sales strategy that works excellently for you today, but by next month it might be outdated.
 And that’s not even considering that there’s no perfect strategy.
-However good your pipeline might be, it can always be better.
+However, as good your pipeline might be, it can always be better.

 This all means that a great sales team must be open to new ideas and methods, embracing a new sales strategy whenever things are starting to lose efficacy.
 But if you’re going to implement a new strategy, you need to be able to meaningfully appraise it: otherwise, you’ll have no way of knowing how useful it is, or whether it’s even an improvement.